freeseek/mocha/README.md

-     beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference) end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference) length - base pair length of the call p_arm - whether the call extends to the small arm and whether it reaches the telomere q_arm - whether the call extends to the long arm and whether it reaches the telomere n_sites - number of sites used for the call n_hets - number of heterozygous sites used for the call n50_gets - N50 value for consecutive heterozygous sites distances
+     beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference) end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference) length - base pair length of the call p_arm - whether the call extends to the small arm and whether it reaches the telomere or just the centromere q_arm - whether the call extends to the long arm and whether it reaches the telomere or just the centromere n_sites - number of sites used for the call n_hets - number of heterozygous sites used for the call n50_gets - N50 value for consecutive heterozygous sites distances